Ninth-seeded Iowa continues improbable March run, beating Nebraska 77-71 to reach Elite Eight

 Bennett Stirtz scored 20 points and Folgueiras had 16 for the Hawkeyes (24-12), who knocked off top-seeded Florida in the second round on Folgueiras' 3-pointer in the closing seconds.

-Iowa will face either Illinois or Houston on Saturday for a spot in the Final Four.
+Iowa will face another Big Ten rival, Illinois, on Saturday for a spot in the Final Four.
 McCollum, who won four Division II national titles at Northwest Missouri State, has now led Iowa to its fifth Elite Eight and first since 1987.

 Iowa became the lowest-seeded team from the Big Ten to reach a regional final since seeding began in 1979.